Particular/docs.particular.net/transports/sql/transactions.md

 In this mode, the ambient transaction is started before receiving the message.
 The transaction encompasses all stages of processing including user data access and saga data access.

-If either the configured NServiceBus persistence mechanism or the user data access also support transactions via `TransactionScope`, the ambient transaction is escalated to a distributed one via the Distributed Transaction Coordinator (DTC).
+If either the configured NServiceBus persistence mechanism or the user data access also support transactions via `TransactionScope`, the ambient transaction could be promoted to a distributed transaction.

+NOTE: Distributed transactions require Microsoft Distributed Transaction Coordinator (MSDTC) or [Azure SQL Elastic Transactions](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-elastic-transactions-overview).

 NOTE: If the persistence mechanisms use SQL Server 2008 or later as an underlying data store and the connection string configured for the SQL Server transport and the persistence is the same, there will be no DTC escalation as SQL Server is able to handle multiple non-overlapping connections via a local transaction.